diegormsouza/showcast/README.md

 Please download SHOWCast **v.2.5.1** at the following link: [Link](https://www.dropbox.com/s/oe4kbndzh9lplqw/SHOWCast_v_2_5_1.zip?raw=1)

+Given the number of files and file sizes of the full package, only the main scripts will be kept in this GitHub repository.

 Please download the installation manual at the following link: [Link](https://www.dropbox.com/s/nnd6e8657np7gpu/SHOWCast%20Manual%20-%20v2021-10-26.pdf?raw=1)

 **Introduction:** SHOWCast ia a processing and visualization tool for GEONETCast-Americas users created by Diego Souza (INPE - Brazil).
 SHOWCast provides a basic HTML structure for product selection and animation, and Python scripts to convert satellite data into imagery automatically.
 SHOWCast can also be used with other satellite reception mechanisms like GRB, Amazon AWS and UNIDATA THREDDS.
 The package runs on both Windows and Linux operational systems.